On the Performance of Physical Layer Security for Continuous-Aperture Array (CAPA) Systems: Introduction

-This article aims to analyze the fundamental limits of secrecy performance achieved by CAPA-based beamforming.
-Specifically, we focus on two key aspects: the \emph{maximum secrecy rate (MSR)} under a given power constraint and the \emph{minimum required power (MRP)} to achieve a specified secrecy rate target.
-The main contributions of this work are summarized as follows. \begin{itemize} \item We propose a CAPA-based transmission framework to enable secure communications with a legitimate user in the presence of an eavesdropper.
+This article aims to analyze the fundamental performance limits achieved by CAPA-based PLS. {Specifically, by proposing a novel approach that solves generalized Rayleigh quotient problems within continuous Hilbert spaces, we derive closed-form expressions for two key metrics: the \emph{maximum secrecy rate (MSR)} under a given power constraint and the \emph{minimum required power (MRP)} to achieve a specified secrecy rate target.} The main contributions of this work are summarized as follows. \begin{itemize} \item We propose a CAPA-based transmission framework to enable secure communications with a legitimate user in the presence of an eavesdropper.
 Leveraging the EM theory and information theory, we introduce continuous operator-based signal and channel models to characterize CAPA-based secure communications.
 Within this framework, we define two critical metrics to evaluate secrecy performance: the MSR under a given power constraint and the MRP to achieve a specified secrecy rate target. \item For the problem of maximizing the secrecy rate, we derive a closed-form expression for the MSR and the optimal current distribution to achieve it.
 Additionally, we provide high-SNR and low-SNR approximations of the MSR and prove that the optimal current distribution simplifies to maximal ratio transmission (MRT) beamforming in the low-SNR regime and zero-forcing (ZF) beamforming in the high-SNR regime.
 Furthermore, we analyze the MSR achieved by a planar CAPA under a line-of-sight (LoS) model.
 To gain deeper insights, we conduct an asymptotic analysis of the achieved MSR by extending the aperture size to infinity and demonstrate that the asymptotic MSR adheres to the principle of energy conservation. \item For the problem of minimizing the required power to guarantee a target secrecy rate, we derive closed-form expressions for both the optimal current distribution and the MRP.
 On this basis, we demonstrate that the MRP outperforms that achieved by MRT beamforming and prove that the optimal current distribution simplifies to ZF beamforming when the target secrecy rate becomes infinitely large.
 Additionally, we derive a closed-form expression for the MRP achieved by a planar CAPA and characterize its asymptotic behavior as the aperture size approaches infinity. \item We provide numerical results to validate the effectiveness of CAPAs in enhancing PLS and demonstrate that: \romannumeral1) increasing the aperture size improves the secrecy performance achieved by CAPA-based secure beamforming; \romannumeral2) both the MSR and MRP converge to a finite constant as the aperture size of CAPA approaches infinity, which aligns with the principle of energy conservation; \romannumeral3) the proposed optimal continuous beamformers outperform the MRT and ZF-based schemes in terms of both MSR and MRP; and \romannumeral4) CAPA yields superior secrecy performance compared to conventional SPDAs. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{Section: System Model} introduces the CAPA-based secure transmission framework and defines the metrics of MSR and MRP.
 Sections \ref{sec_MSR} and \ref{sec_MRP} analyze the fundamental performance limits of the MSR and MRP achieved by CAPAs, respectively.
 Section \ref{numerical} presents numerical results to validate the theoretical findings.
 Finally, Section \ref{conclusion} concludes the paper.